lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 communities --- all suggest the importance of voters being located in districts with their geographic peers."

+A wealth of empirical evidence supports the above statement.
+Arzheimer and Evans (2012) find that constituents support less strongly candidates that live far from them, even controlling for strong predictors of vote choice like party feeling and socio-economic distance.
+In part, voters strongly support proximate candidates because they think that these candidates better represent their interests.
+Similarly, Dyck and Gimpel (2005) find that voters living further away from a voting site are less likely to turn out to vote.

 In contrast, districts that put people with unrelated, faraway others carve voters out of their natural communities and are thus to be avoided.
 We care about whether co-districtors live in the same area and belong to the same